Inviting the mayor

 The mayor, as first citizen, should be accorded due precedence and respect within the borough.

-- A responsible person should meet the mayor on arrival at the entrance.
+- a responsible person should meet the mayor on arrival at the entrance

-Unless the mayor occupies the chair of the event, she should be seated on the immediate right of the person presiding and the mayoress on the right of the mayor, this is assuming royalty, the Lord Lieutenant or High Sheriff are not present.
+Unless the mayor occupies the chair of the event, they should be seated on the immediate right of the person presiding and the mayoress on the right of the mayor, this is assuming royalty, the Lord Lieutenant or High Sheriff are not present.

 Although the mayor and mayoress are willing to be involved in any event, you should be aware of the dignity of office and not request the mayor and mayoress to carry out anything that would bring embarrassment to either party.